-While a bit simplistic, really the takeaway is we’re in control.
+While this is a simplified explanation, really the takeaway is that we’re in control.
 We have the ability to make choices that express our genetic potential toward greater and greater levels of health and vitality.
 Pretty sobering, isn’t it?

-So, this series is going to put forth several action items we can integrate into our daily lives immediately to help move the needle in your life to more health and vitality (and better ability to stop tooth decay).
+So, this series is going to put forth several action items we can integrate into our daily lives to help move the needle towards more health and vitality (and better ability to stop tooth decay).
 And the first action is…

 Eat a savory breakfast

-Regardless of what your dietary preferences are and what your opinions are on what’s the healthiest diet for humans, making your first meal of the day not sweet gets you started on a healthier path.
+Regardless of your dietary preferences and your opinions on which diet is the healthiest for humans, making your first meal of the day savory instead of sweet gets you started on a healthier path.

 Kind of like the healthy habit of making your bed in the morning, having a savory breakfast sets your intent for making healthy food choices for the day.

-After all, we all know that once the ‘sugar bugs’ in our bodies get a taste of something sweet, one thing is for sure… They will make it really loud and clear that they want more sugary foods and the battle to resist sweet foods throughout the day will be your norm.
+After all, once the ‘sugar bugs’ in our bodies get a taste of something sweet, one thing is for sure… They will make it really loud and clear that they want more sugary foods, and the battle to resist sweet foods throughout the day will be your norm.

 We’ve written pretty extensively on how sugar undermines our oral (and whole body) health.

-In the article, ‘What causes tooth decay (and how to stop it)’ we explore how sugar helps disrupt our body’s natural mechanism to cleanse our teeth from the inside out.
-Then in the article ‘How teeth decay, the perfect storm between pH, sugar, and microbes’, we dive into how sugar causes problems ‘in the mouth’ too.
+In the article, ‘What causes tooth decay (and how to stop it)’, we explore how sugar helps disrupt our body’s natural mechanism to cleanse our teeth from the inside out.
+And in the article, ‘How teeth decay, the perfect storm between pH, sugar, and microbes’, we dive into how sugar causes problems directly in the mouth, too.

-So, instead of wrestling with your sugar demon all day, start the day with something savory with a healthy balance of protein, carbs and fats.
+So, instead of wrestling with your sugar demon all day, start the day with a savory meal that has a healthy balance of protein, carbs and fats.
 (More on finding the right balance of these macronutrients for you in the next article in this series, which emphasizes the importance of increasing our intake of healthy fats.)

 Here are just a few of the many benefits of starting with a savory breakfast: